jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 <img src="/assets/figures/2019-01-20-analysis-skillcraft-kaggle/total_hours_overview-1.png" title="center" alt="center" style="display: block; margin: auto;" />

 Wow, something's wrong here!
-Seems that some few player have an extraordinary amount of played hours on their back, we should look at this in more detail!
+Seems that some few players have an extraordinary amount of played hours on their back, we should look at this in more detail!

 ## Total hours played
 Since we can't really see anything in the plot, we check the table for some outliers.